-From time to time, with permission from the authors, BCGS education handouts will be posted here.
-These handouts are in .pdf format.
+From time to time, with permission from the authors, BCGS education, Special Interest Group and other handouts will be posted here.
+These handouts are usually in .pdf format.
 To download the free Adobe Reader programme, go to http://get.adobe.com/reader

 Some of the BCGS Special Interest Groups have their own web pages where there may be links to information, handouts, etc.